RijoSLal/Human-Like/Readme.md

 # Human Voice

-An open source real-time AI voice conversation system, built to feel as close to a human call as possible.
+A real-time AI voice conversation system, built to feel as close to a human call as possible.

 ![alt text](assets/image.png)